 Cognitive Neuroscience of Language

 Language is one of the most relevant cognitive skills in humans.
 We listen, speak, type, joke, and think a lot during the day without being aware of how we do it.
 We are not aware of it simply because language comprehension and production is highly automatic.
-In this course, we zoom into the hidden cognitive complexity and mysteries and will study language from different scientific angles.
-At the end, we integrate all and practice an “application of our knowledge”.
+Only when we meet people with aphasia after stroke, or people who stutter, or who have severe reading issues we notice the diversity of problems the human brain has to deal with during communication.
+In this course, we study language from different scientific angles, ranging from fundamental principles of language processing to understanding what can go wrong.
+From the beginning, students make their own choice on a preferred topic, and will conceptualize and write a research proposal in which they theoretically tackle one open question of their choice.

-During the first part of the course, we study the theoretical background of language processing and learn how it received empirical support from psycholinguistics – mainly based on behavioural experiments.
-We add insights that are more recent from cognitive neuroscience, with a focus on information transfer within the language network.
-During reading and open discussion, we will learn about the current state of the art: What problems need to be solved by the cognitive language system?
+We first study the theoretical background of language processing and learn how it received empirical support from psycholinguistics – mainly based on behavioural experiments.
+By reading more over time, we get insights on language from a cognitive neuroscience perspective.
+We will learn about the current state of the art: What problems need to be solved by the cognitive language system?
 How does our brain solve them?
-We will discuss the consequences in case the network is not functioning well – as in Aphasia after stroke, or in developmental dyslexia.
-We also will learn that not all is known yet.
-We will read papers that bring first answers, using methods such as eCog, EEG, fMRI, and anatomical and functional connectivity.
+We will discuss the consequences in case the network is not functioning well.
+From the readings, each participant select the topic of interest for the proposal, extract open questions, formulate research questions, present the ideas to peers, and write the proposals on how to investigate this selected topic of interest.

 Doelstellingen van dit vak

-- making informed choices of a theme for a research proposal based on reading of language and disorder literature, ranging from fundamental cognitive neuroscience to translation into clinics or societal application;
+- making informed choices of a preferred theme for a research proposal based on reading of fundamental, clinical, or social cognitive neuroscience literature;

-- apply Critical thinking to evaluate the literature (limits, shortcomings, open questions);
+- apply critical thinking to evaluate the literature (state of the art, limits, shortcomings, extract open questions);

 - application of knowledge in writing of a research proposal about an investigation of a “still open” issue in language research;

-- oral presentation of the proposal idea and of the progress in writing to peers, peer reviewing during weekly panel discussions in a fair and constructive manner.
+- oral presentation of the proposal idea and of the progress during weekly panel discussions;